Members develop great relationships with teammates and other families

 How do I register my daughter for tryouts?
 Is there a fee involved?

 All interested players should register for tryouts by registering on-line before coming to the tryouts.
 While we encourage parents to register their daughters online in advance, they can register at the time of tryouts by bringing a printed hardcopy registration form (pdf).
-All potential players must pay a $25 non-refundable fee at the time of the tryout.
+All potential players who pre-register must pay a $25 non-refundable fee at the time of pre-registration or bring payment to the tryout.
+A $10 surcharge

 Does my daughter have to attend tryouts?